 Key use cases

-- Use heatmaps to discover user experience issues like rage clicks (rapidly clicking in an area), dead clicks (clicks with no effects), and click backs (immediately leaving a page).
+- Use heatmaps to discover user experience issues like rage clicks (rapidly clicking in an area), dead clicks (clicks with no effects), and click-backs (immediately leaving a page).

 - Use session recordings to pinpoint places where users might hesitate, get stuck, focus, or skip the content.

-Highlighted feature: Recordings
+Standout feature: Recordings

 You can use session recordings to see which parts of your pages, apps or platforms are most engaging and which make you lose clicks (and potentially money).
 And no worries, users remain anonymous (Microsoft Clarity is GDPR- and CCPA-compliant).